Installation

 2. Install the python packages required by Knowldge Commons Works locally by running uv sync --all-extras in the knowledge-commons-works folder.

-• docker-compose --file docker-compose.yml --file docker-compose.dev.yml up -d This will mount a variety of local package folders as bind mounts in your running containers.
+3. When you start up the docker compose project, add an additional project file to the command: - docker-compose --file docker-compose.yml --file docker-compose.dev.yml up -d This will mount a variety of local package folders as bind mounts in your running containers.
 This will allow you to make changes to the python code, both in the cloned repositories and in the knowledge-commons-works/.venv virtual environment, and see those changes reflected in the running Knowledge Commons Works instance.

 Controlling the KCWorks (Flask) application